Denise Verret: Education

-Verret majored in Administrative Studies at UC Riverside, graduating in 1988.
+Verret majored in Administrative Studies at UC Riverside, graduating in 1988 with a Bachelor of Science.
 While still a student, she worked in the university's Office of Early Academic Outreach.

 Career

 After graduating from the University of California, Riverside, Verret's aunt, who worked for the City of Los Angeles Department of Public Works, encouraged her to pursue an internship with the city.
 Verret hence obtained an internship in the Office of the City Administrative Officer.

-She continued to work for the city for several decades, encompassing her time spent as deputy director of the Los Angeles Zoo and other posts.
+In the Office of the City Administrative Officer, Verret worked in policy analysis with the Department of Recreation and Parks, under which the Los Angeles Zoo operated until 1997.
+She continued to work for the city for several decades, and was eventually hired as the first deputy director of the Los Angeles Zoo when it separated from the Department of Recreation and Parks.
 As deputy director, Verret oversaw all areas of the zoo's proceedings including finance, information technology, human resources, administration, admission and guest relations, public relations, planning and development, education, and interpretive programs.
 She directed and developed the zoo’s strategic and vision plans in this time, also managing the organization's business and marketing plans.

 Verret was serving as interim zoo director when Los Angeles Mayor Eric Garcetti nominated her for the position of director; John Lewis, zoo director, had retired in January 2019.
 Verret was confirmed to the seat of director of the Los Angeles Zoo on June 28, 2019.
 She previously served 19 years as deputy director of the zoo, with her career totaling 30 years working for the City of Los Angeles.

-As zoo director, Verret is charged with overseeing the redesign and redevelopment of the zoo’s 133-acre campus.
+As zoo director and CEO, Verret is charged with overseeing the redesign and redevelopment of the zoo’s 133-acre campus.
+She was zoo director during the January 2025 Southern California wildfires.
+The LA Zoo closed for nine days but did not sustain any significant fire or wind damage.

+In October 2024, Verret was named the 100th chair of the Association of Zoos and Aquariums (AZA)'s Board of Directors.
+She is the first Black woman to serve in the role.
+She was previously elected to a three-year director term on the AZA board before being selected to serve on its executive committee.
+Verret has stated that her focus as board chair will be "ensuring that [the AZA continues] to evolve for the next 100 years."
+She also serves as a zoo accreditation inspector for the AZA.